 Trail 9023 travels north to the main Native American ruin site in the region, Pueblo la Plata.
 Stay on 9023 until the parking area at the end.
 It's a short walk but worth it.
 See the write-up for 9023 Pueblo la Plata for details on this trail.

-14. Trail 9269D (10.2 mi)
+14. Trail 9269D - Continue Straight (10.2

 Just after crossing the wash, trail 9269D travels north for a very short distance, leading to camping and parking for hikers.

 Trail 9014 travels south.
 On the corner you will find information boards just like at the trailhead.
 9014 offers some of the best ruins and petroglyphs in the entire region.
 See the write-up of 9014 Aqua Fria Ruins for complete details.
 Please be respectful and obey the law by not disturbing or removing any artifacts.

 16. End 9269 / Start FR269 Tonto Forest (11.6

 You leave Aqua Fria National Monument and enter Tonto National Forest land.
 The trail turns from 9269 to FR269.

-17. Trail FR677 (11.9 mi)
+17. FR677 - Continue Straight (11.9

 FR677 travels north connecting with more trails and is considered part of the Great Western Trail.

 FR36 travels to the south through a large steel gate.
 There is an empty info board sign as well.
 This trail leads you to the old stone cabin at the Copper Creek Admin. site.
 Find all the details at the FR36 Copper Creek Cabin write-up.

 The first entrance to FR44 travels north in the sandy wash.

-20. Trail FR391 / Camping (15 mi)
+20. FR391 / Camping - Continue Straight (15